byu-cpe/ecen522r-hw-security/_labs/trojan_1.md

         a.
 How many states are needed in total?
         b.
 How many additional registers are required in the FPGA?
         c.
 Will the Trojan be triggered?
 Turn in a screenshot of the GAO window.
     1. When the condition is `2'b01→2'b11→2'b10`, will the Trojan be triggered?
 Turn in a screenshot of the GAO window.
+You can just modify your trojan to detect this pattern instead of the previous one (you don't need a trojan that detects both patterns).
     1. Find another sequence of three 2-bit values that will trigger the Trojan.
 What is the sequence?
 Turn in a screenshot of the GAO window.